While our images are electronically watermarked, the antique prints themselves are not.

 References: Fine Bird Books: p.
 102, Bird Artists of the World, p.
 259

 We accept credit cards & PayPal.
-Washington state residents pay Washington state sales tax.
+Florida state residents pay Florida state sales tax.
 Shipping for this item is

 Our environment is smoke free.
 We pack professionally using only new materials.
 All items are beautifully wrapped and suitable for sending directly as